Tencent: Allegations of copying

 Many of Tencent's software and services share similarities to those of competitors, and to their The founder and chairman, Huateng "Pony" Ma, famously said, "[To] copy is not evil."
 A former CEO and president of SINA.com, Wang Zhidong, said, "Pony Ma is a notorious king of copying."
 Jack Ma of Alibaba Group stated, "The problem with Tencent is the lack of innovation; all of their products are copies."

 In 1996, an Israeli company named Mirabilis released one of the first stand alone instant messaging clients named ICQ.
 Three years later, Tencent released a copied version of ICQ, naming it OICQ, which stands for Open ICQ.
 After losing a lawsuit against AOL, which bought ICQ in 1998, for violating ICQ's intellectual property rights, Tencent released a new version of OICQ in December 2000 and rebranded it QQ.
 With its model of free-to-use and charging for customizing personal avatars, QQ hit 50 million users in its second year, 856 million users and at most 45.3 million synchronous users in 2008.

 During early stages of company development and expansion, Tencent has been widely accused of stealing ideas from its competitors and creating counterfeit copies of their products.
 Some of the criticisms aimed at Tencent in this regard are that QQ farm was a direct copy of Happy Farm, QQ dance originated from Audition Online, and that QQ speed featured gameplay highly similar to Crazyracing Kartrider.
 In January 2023, Tencent's trailer for their new MMORPG, Tarisland, was said to resemble Blizzard's World of Warcraft.
 In July 2025, Tencent had been sued by Sony Interactive Entertainment because one of their games Light of Motiram heavily resembled Horizon Zero Dawn in terms of setting, protagonist, storyline, themes and gameplay.
+In December 2025, Sony and Tencent agreed to a 'Confidential Settlement' after which the game dispersed from online distribution.